JIAQI13/minesweeper-redux/README.md

 ## 1. How you organize components, and break up the board into smaller parts for reusability

+- Board: the game baord with 16 \* 16 cells
+- Cell: each square filled with number or mine

 ## 2. How you are passing state to the components and keeping track of counts

 ## 3. How you are managing styling